Truncated octahedron

 In geometry, the truncated octahedron is the Archimedean solid that arises from a regular octahedron by removing six pyramids, one at each of the octahedron's vertices.
 The truncated octahedron has 14 faces (8 regular hexagons and 6 squares), 36 edges, and 24 vertices.
 Since each of its faces has point symmetry the truncated octahedron is a 6-zonohedron.
 It is also the Goldberg polyhedron GIV(1,1), containing square and hexagonal faces.
 Like the cube, it can tessellate (or "pack") 3-dimensional space, as a permutohedron.

 The truncated octahedron was called the "mecon" by Buckminster Fuller.

 Its dual polyhedron is the tetrakis hexahedron.
 If the original truncated octahedron has unit edge length, its dual tetrakis hexahedron has edge lengths 9/8√2 and 3/2√2.

-Construction

-A truncated octahedron is constructed from a regular octahedron with side length 3a by the removal of six right square pyramids, one from each point.
-These pyramids have both base side length (a) and lateral side length (e) of a, to form equilateral triangles.
-The base area is then a2.
-Note that this shape is exactly similar to half an octahedron or Johnson solid J1.

-From the properties of square pyramids, we can now find the slant height, s, and the height, h, of the pyramid:

-The volume, V, of the pyramid is given by:

-Because six pyramids are removed by truncation, there is a total lost volume of a3.

-Orthogonal projections

-The truncated octahedron has five special orthogonal projections, centered, on a vertex, on two types of edges, and two types of faces: Hexagon, and square.
-The last two correspond to the B2 and A2 Coxeter planes.

-Spherical tiling

-The truncated octahedron can also be represented as a spherical tiling, and projected onto the plane via a stereographic projection.
-This projection is conformal, preserving angles but not areas or lengths.
-Straight lines on the sphere are projected as circular arcs on the plane.

-Coordinates

-All permutations of (0, ±1, ±2) are Cartesian coordinates of the vertices of a truncated octahedron of edge length a = √2 centered at the origin.
-The vertices are thus also the corners of 12 rectangles whose long edges are parallel to the coordinate axes.